Master of Education in Elementary Education

 for my teaching career."

 Read Chonita's Story>>

-The M.Ed. in Elementary Education Licensure Program is a state approved teacher preparation program that leads to teacher certification in the state of Virginia in Elementary Education (PreK-6) upon the successful completion of all program requirements.
+The M.Ed. in Elementary Education with Initial Licensure is a state approved teacher preparation program that leads to teacher certification in the state of Virginia in Elementary Education (PreK-6) upon the successful completion of all program requirements.